JaiSh12345/SnakesVsLadder/planning/PLANNING.md

 >## Issues:

-- See this [issue](https://github.com/JaiSh12345/SnakesVsLadder/issues/1).
+- Now for the GUI.
+See this [issue](https://github.com/JaiSh12345/SnakesVsLadder/issues/1).
 Please comment.

 >## Tasks: